dwyl/javascript-todo-list-tutorial/elmish.md

 /**
 * add_attributes applies the desired attributes to the desired node.
 * Note: this function is "impure" because it "mutates" the node.
-* however it is idempotent; the "side effect" is only applied once.
+* however it is idempotent; the "side effect" is only applied once
+* and no other nodes in the DOM are "affected" (undesirably).
 * @param {Array.<String>} attrlist list of attributes to be applied to the node
 * @param {Object} node DOM node upon which attribute(s) should be applied
 * @example